dokester/BayesicFitting/documentation/manual.md

 + **CrossEngine**<br>
     Cross over between 2 walkers.
 + **FrogEngine**<br>
-    The FrogEngine jumps a parameter set towards/over a bunch of others.
+    The FrogEngine jumps a parameter set towards/over a bunch of others.(TBD)
 + **GalileanEngine**<br>
     Move all parameters in forward steps, with mirroring on the edge.
 + **GibbsEngine**<br>